-27.7.28.2 Subdivision that is inconsistent with Structure Plan in 27.13.XX, except as set out in Rule 27.7.28.3 and for the following: NC a.
-The location where Collector Road Types A and B intersect with State Highway 6 or Lower Shotover Road may be varied by up to 10m where required to achieve integration with these intersections. b.
+27.7.28.2 Subdivision that is inconsistent with Structure Plan in 27.13.XX, except as set out in Rule 27.7.28.3 and for the following: NC The location where Collector Road Types A and B intersect with State Highway 6 or Lower Shotover Road may be varied by up to 10m where required to achieve integration with these intersections. b.
 The location where Collector Road Type C intersects with State Highway 6 may be varied by up to 20m to integrate with this intersection c. the location of the Key Crossing shown on the Structure Plan may be varied by up to 30 40m.
 27.7.28.3 Within the Amenity Access Area, development shall be consistent with the "State Highway 6 Typical Road Section" in the Structure Plan in 27.13.XX.
-RD Discretion is restricted to: a.
-Integration between, and passive surveillance of, walkway and cycleway linkages; b.
-Consistency of landscaping and pathway treatments throughout the Amenity Access Area; c.
-Connectivity of any access or road.
+RD

-27.7.30 The dimensions reserves or road dimensions: NC
+dimensions: ls, shall be able to accommodate a squar

 Zone Minimum Dimensions (m=meters)

 Residential Medium Density 12m x 12x

 Large Lot 30m x 30m

 All others 15m x 15m

 TPLM LDR Precinct (Sub-Area H2) [20 or 25m] alongside the southern boundary adjacent to [Corona Trust lots]

 Settlement All Settlements 15m x 15m